eddmann/eddmann.github.io/_posts/2014/2014-03-12-introduction-to-creating-a-basic-php-extension.md

 ## Creating the Extension

-With the development environment now setup we can commence with creating the extension.
+With the development environment now set up, we can commence with creating the extension.
-The extension we will be creating will provide the user with two functions, which go as follows:
+The extension we will be creating will provide the user with two functions.

-- hello_world () - returns the string "Hello, World!" to the user.
+The first function, `hello_world()`, returns the string "Hello, World!" to the user.
-- hello (string $name, [, bool $format ] ) - greets the supplied users name (i.e. "Hello, Joe!"), neatly formatting the input if specified.
+The second function, `hello(string $name, [, bool $format])`, greets the supplied user's name (i.e. "Hello, Joe!") and neatly formats the input if specified.

-So as to provide you with some context for what this extension is trying to achieve, the equivalent PHP code has been provided below.
+To provide you with some context for what this extension is trying to achieve, the equivalent PHP code has been provided below.

 ```php
 function hello_world()